-Total estimated catch for American Samoa BMUS in 2023 (4,689 lb) did not exceed the rebuilding ACL of 5,000 lb.
-There are no other MUS in American Samoa, as an amendment to the American Samoa Archipelago FEP in early 2019 reclassified most of the MUS as ECS except for select bottomfish (84 FR 2767, February 8, 2019).
+An amendment to the American Samoa Archipelago FEP in early 2019 reclassified most of the MUS as ECS except for select bottomfish (84 FR 2767, February 8, 2019).
 ECS do not require management under ACLs or accountability measures but are still to be monitored regularly in the annual SAFE report through a one-year snapshot of the ten most-caught ECS, complete catch time series of prioritized ECS as selected by the American Samoa Department of Marine and Wildlife Resources (DMWR), as well as trophic and functional group biomass estimates from fishery-independent surveys where available.